 - X-linked lymphoproliferative disease (XLP)—A disorder, usually affecting boys, in which the immune system doesn’t work properly and, in particular, can’t fight off the Epstein-Barr virus (which causes mononucleosis)

 For an overview of how the immune system works and links to more information on specific conditions, please also refer to the Immune Deficiency Foundation.

 Treatment is a team effort

 At Children’s, we believe in looking at the big picture when it comes to treating a child.
-Our immunology program works closely with other programs such as rheumatology and blood disorders to provide even broader expertise for illnesses that affect multiple systems of the body.
+Our immunology program works closely with other programs blood disorders to provide even broader expertise for illnesses that affect multiple systems of the body.

 We also have some unique multidisciplinary clinics.
 For example, we have one of the largest programs in the country for DiGeorge syndrome/velocardiofacial syndrome.
 Those patients can see immunology, ear, nose, throat (ENT), genetics, speech therapy, and any other necessary departments – all in one visit.
 A separate clinic is the Immune Dysregulation Clinic (IDC), created for children with both weakened and over-activated immune systems.
-In IDC, patients are seen by immunology, rheumatology and hematology/oncology specialists.
+In IDC, patients are seen by immunology and hematology/oncology specialists.

 We provide many other treatments and services, including:

 - Initial immunology evaluation with reporting to the family, their primary care physician and other specialists involved in the child’s medical care

 - Ongoing evaluation and care for children with immune deficiencies

 - Screening for associated medical problems seen in children and teens with immune deficiency, such as pulmonary (breathing), gastrointestinal (gut), ENT (ears, nose and throat) and neurologic (brain, behavior) problems; autoimmune disease; and hematologic (blood cells) abnormalities